 As Jack Schacht pointed out in a recent blog, consider the merits of the Federal Loan.
-It’s a painless way for students to pay off their loan and offers forgiveness of any balance in either ten or twenty years.
+It’s a painless way for students to pay off their loans and offers forgiveness of any balance in either ten or twenty years.

-If you still don’t want to see your students carrying any debt, you can pay back their loan at your leisure after they graduate.
+If you still don’t want to see your students carrying any debt, you can pay back their loans at your leisure after they graduate.
 That is a much better idea than having those withdrawals assessed as income under FAFSA rules.

 Taking a Parent Plus Loan can even be better than taking money from your retirement.
 If cash flow is a problem when the payments come due, you can pay back your loans through the little-known Income Contingent Repayment Program if you consolidate them.